benquike/cheatsheets/tmux/tmux.md

     C-a x          kill the current pane
     C-a q          display pane numbers for a short while

+## copy mode

+Enter copy mode

+    C-b [         enter copy mode

+Scroll up/Down(Emacs mode)
+    C-b M-Down       Half page up
+    C-b M-Up         Half page down
+    C-b M-Pagedown   Half page up
+    C-b M-Pageup     Half page down

+Copy Paste
+    C-space         set starting cursor
+        Then you can move up and down to select the what you want Alt-w           copy the selected content to the clipboard C-b ]           paste the copied content to the cursor

+    q exit from copy mode

 ## Other config file settings